Deeku-01/Face_antiSpoofing/README.md

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.

+## Acknowledgments

+- Uses ResNet-50 from Microsoft for deep learning detection
+- Implements OpenCV's DNN face detector
+- Uses dlib for facial landmark detection
+- OpenCV for computer vision operations